Amanda Herrera, LPC Associate, supervised by Mark Cagle, LPC-S

 For the woman who strives for excellence in her professional and personal life, I’m here to help ease the overwhelming pressure of having to excel in every area of your life.

-I have extensive experience working with individuals from diverse backgrounds and have found that I am most effective in supporting women of color through their unique challenges and struggles.
+I have experience working with people from diverse backgrounds.
+I am especially dedicated to helping women of color navigate their specific challenges and struggles.

 In my therapy sessions, I prioritize curiosity and empathy, exploring in depth the rich tapestry of diverse cultures and societal influences.